 “Since March, McKenzie hasn’t been able to go to school, and his therapy means he can’t spend time with many children his age.
 But when he’s on his computer, he’s very happy.
 He loves to play games like Roblox online, and he even runs his own YouTube channel too.”

 You can help children like McKenzie

-It’s only with your generous support that Make-A-Wish are able to provide children like Ezra lasting memories where the focus is back on childhood.
+It’s only with your generous support that Make-A-Wish are able to provide children like McKenzie lasting memories where the focus is back on childhood.
 Please give whatever you can today.